vertically-impaired/mm_plugin_documentation/docs/IMap_GMCP.md

 ### A visual mini-map for towns and the wilds
 ---
 #### Features:
-* A visual map of all the Alyrian planes including the overworld, ethereal plane, and the underground.
+* A visual map of the Alyrian wilds including the overworld, ethereal plane, and the underground.
 A customizable image marks your current location.
 * Additional support for a destination icon and text labels.
+* Automatic swapping of the map to highlight ship-to-ship PVP areas while sailing.

 #### Dependencies:
 * MM_GMCP_Handler.xml [f67c4339ed0591a5b010d05b]